leaysgur/slides/docs/pxg_lt_20200520/index.md

 ## `MutationRecord`

-- `MutationRecord`s are enqueued on microtask and notified
+- Mutations are enqueued on microtask and notified as records

 ```js
 const mo = new MutationObserver(mutationRecords => {